thomasbouix/netgen/README.md

 # NetGen
-Fully customizable neural network generator for the Zynq SoC
+Fully customizable neural network generator for the Zynq SoC.

 ## Purpose
 Development of a framework allowing a quick implementation of a neural network on Zynq.